SamW124rd112/2023-2025/Y1CEG/Winter/LogSeq/pages/PHY 1124 Finals Prep.md

 			- A cart with mass 340 g moving on a frictionless linear air track at an initial speed of 1.2 m/s undergoes an elastic collision with an initially stationary cart of unknown mass.
 After the collision, the first cart continues in its original direction at 0.66 m/s.
 			- A firework explodes and forms three fragments of equal mass.
 One fragment travels directly upward at 14 m/s and the second fragment moves at 25 m/s at 25° below the horizontal to the right.
 Determine the velocity of the third fragment immediately after the explosion.
 			- Two objects slide over a frictionless horizontal surface.
 The first object, m1=5m1​=5 kg, is propelled with a speed of $v_{1i}=4.5 \text{m/s}$ toward the second object, $m_2=2.5\text{kg}$ which is initially at rest.
 After the collision, both objects have velocities which are directed at $θ=30°$ on either side of the original line of motion of the first object.
 What are the final speeds of the two objects?
 Is the collision elastic or inelastic?
 		- ### Shell Explosion
 			- **Momentum Conservation in the Centre of Mass Frame**
 				- The centre of mass behaves as if it were a **single particle of combined mass** $M$ located at an imaginary point, where that net external foce would be applied
 				- Location of centre of mass is where the mass of the entire system would be concentrated
 				- The motion of the center of mass depends only on the **net external force** acting on the entire system
 				- If there is **no external force**, momentum is conserved
 				- If there is **external force**, there will be ^^impulse^^ on the centre of mass
 - # Rotational Kinematics and Dynamics
+  collapsed:: true
 	- ## Dynamics of Rotational Motion
 	  collapsed:: true
 		- ## Torque